Policy and Procedure Name:

 independent medical exam, but an exam does not extend the 28-day time frame to

-issue a decision as required by law, except for OD claims that statuatorily require
+issue a decision as required by law, except for OD claims that statutorily require

 an exam prior to determination.
 Claims services staff must refer to the Occupational